 p2 + 2pq + q2 = 1

-Students then create a graph that shows how the bear populations change over time and answer analysis questions to summarize what happened during the activity.
+Students then create a graph that shows how the bear populations change over time.
+Finally, they answer analysis questions to summarize what happened during the activity.

 Grade Level: 11-12

 HS-LS4-3 – Apply concepts of statistics and probability to support explanations that organisms with an advantageous heritable trait tend to increase in proportion to organisms lacking this trait.